Jamielobban/Black-hole/README.md

 Each screen-space ray is numerically integrated around the black hole.

-During the process, the renderer checks whether the ray:
+During the process, the renderer determines whether the ray:

 1. Crosses the event horizon
-2. Intersects the accretion disk
+2. Passes through the accretion disk
 3. Escapes back into space

 Disk intersections contribute emission and absorption, while escaping rays sample the procedural background sky.